-Students with disabilities have the responsibility of informing the Accommodations Support Coordinator (aso@calvary.edu) of any disabling condition that may require support.
+Students with disabilities have the responsibility of informing the DSS Director (dss@calvary.edu) of any disabling condition that may require support.

 F. Style Guide

 All class papers must follow APA style according to the Publication Manual of the American Psychological Association, 7th edition.